Jan Rutta: Playing career

-During the 2020–21 season, on June 15, 2021, Rutta scored his first career NHL playoff goal in the Lightning's 4–2 win against the New York Islanders.
+During the 2020–21 season, on 15 June 2021, Rutta scored his first career NHL playoff goal in the Lightning's 4–2 win against the New York Islanders.

 Following four seasons within the Lightning organization, Rutta left as a free agent and was signed to a three-year, $8.25 million contract with the Pittsburgh Penguins on 13 July 2022.

+After just one season in Pittsburgh, Rutta was traded to the San Jose Sharks on 6 August 2023, as part of a three-team package deal for Erik Karlsson.

+Following eight NHL seasons, on 25 August 2025, Rutta left North America as a free agent and was signed to a two-year contract with Genève-Servette HC of the Swiss NL.

+International play

+Rutta represented Czechia at the 2024 IIHF World Championship and won a gold medal.